Our family loves our George Foreman grill!

 1.Bring your steak up to room temperature

-First I got the beef tenderloin steaks out of the fridge and brought them up to room temperature
+First I got the beef sirloin steaks out of the fridge and brought them up to room temperature.

 2. Seasoned the steak

 I seasoned the beef tenderloin with flaked sea salt and rub them with olive oil and left them to sit for 10-15 minutes.

 If you want a smoky flavor you can also try adding some liquid smoke, it can give you that authentic grill flavor.